Cybergate9/meteostick.js/README.md

 This is the simplest test code to establish that you can talk to and receive data from your meteostick

 #### meteostickrx.js
-A more complete tool, capable of receiving and outputting in either JSON or CSV per line format, 'node meteostickrx.js -h' for help
+A more complete tool, capable of receiving and outputting in JSON or CSV per line format, or to a SQLite databse 'node meteostickrx.js -h' for help

+#### dbcreate.js
+A simple script to create and/or empty the meteostickrx.db SQLite file.

 ### Test platform
 Basic testing is on OS X (10.11.2) using using Node.js v5.4 & npm serialport v2.0.6.